Evelyn Procter: Academic career

 Procter began her academic career as a teacher at Saint Felix School, Southwold.
 She spent the first two years after graduating teaching.

 In 1921, Procter was elected Mary Somerville Research Fellow at Somerville College, Oxford.
 She undertook research on the medieval history of Spain, including visits in 1922 to the archives in Madrid, Barcelona, Pamplona, and Lisbon.
 She was the first female scholar to be admitted to the National Historical Archive of Spain and the Biblioteca Nacional de España.

 In 1925, Procter was appointed a tutor in history at St Hugh's College, Oxford, and was elected a fellow the following year.

 From 1933 to 1939, she was a university lecturer in medieval European history.
+In 1936, to mark 50 years since St Hugh's College, Oxford was founded, a "Group Portrait" was painted of Evelyn Procter, Edith Wardale, English Language Tutor; Elizabeth Francis, French Tutor; Barbara Gwyer, the then Principal; and Cecilia Ady, History Tutor by Henry Lamb.

 In 1946, she was elected Principal of St Hugh's College in succession to Barbara Gwyer.
 She was invited to deliver the Norman MacColl lectures at the University of Cambridge in the academic year 1948 to 1949.
 In 1951, she published these lectures as a monograph titled Alfonso X of Castile, Patron of Literature and Learning.
 She also acted as a supervisor for a number of postgraduates.
 These included Derek Lomax who became Professor of Spanish at Birmingham University, and Richard Fletcher who became Professor of History at the University of York.